gitlabhq/gitlab-recipes/install/centos/README.md

 ## Forwarding all emails

-Now we want all logging of the system to be forwarded to a central email address
+Now we want all logging of the system to be forwarded to a central email address:

-*logged in as **root***
+    su -
     echo adminlogs@example.com > /root/.forward
     chown root /root/.forward
     chmod 600 /root/.forward